Gene therapy to kill cancer moves a step closer to market

 It's a little bit like sending your white blood cells off to be transformed into "Terminator" cells.

 Once the stuff of science fiction, altering human genes has been creeping into reality of late.
-On the same day, researchers at Harvard announced they'd managed to encode video files into the genetic material of living cells, demonstrating the viability of a "molecular recorder" that could lead to more disease treatments in the future.
+Also on Wednesday, researchers at Harvard announced they'd managed to encode video files into the genetic material of living cells, demonstrating the viability of a "molecular recorder" that could lead to more disease treatments in the future.

 Technically Literate: Original works of short fiction with unique perspectives on tech, exclusively on CNET.